Keratoconus: Signs & Symptoms, Causes and Treatment

 Using AI-powered technology, Corneal topography scans offer a complete examination of your cornea’s structure, which is the most accurate way to diagnose Keratoconus.

-The various options are available for the keratoconus treatment based on the Detroit conditions.
+The various options are available for the keratoconus treatment based on the detroit conditions.
 Some of the commonly used line of Keratoconus treatment are:

 • Glass or soft lens: The early stages of Keratoconus can be improved with glasses or soft contact lenses.
 As the condition worsens, special hard contacts (rigid gas permeable contacts) may be needed.

-• Corneal Transplant: When glasses or contact lenses can no longer enhance eyesight due to advanced Keratoconus, Keratoconus Eye surgery is recommended.
-A corneal transplant is a type of Keratoconus Surgery.
+• Corneal Transplant: When glasses or contact lenses can no longer enhance eyesight due to advanced Keratoconus, Keratoconus eye surgery is recommended.
+A corneal transplant is a type of Keratoconus surgery.
 During a corneal transplant, the damaged portion of the cornea is removed and replaced with a healthy donor cornea.

 • Cross-Linking: A more recent therapy that slows or stops keratoconus progression is collagen cross-linking.
 To strengthen the collagen fibers in the cornea, riboflavin (vitamin B12) drops and UV radiation is applied to the cornea.
 Cross-linking doesn’t cure keratoconus-related vision loss, but it prevents further loss.

-• Keratoconus Laser treatment: Laser surgery is a solution when treating fruste and advanced Keratoconus.
+• Keratoconus Laser Treatment: Laser surgery is a solution when treating fruste and advanced Keratoconus.
 If the keratoconus apex has scars or nodules, keratoconus laser treatment is advised.
 In this situation, a keratoconus laser can be beneficial since it can flatten and regularise the CONUS.
 It enhances vision and ensures a greater contact lens tolerance.

 • Keratoconus Eye Surgery: Due to pain, significant corneal thinning, or scarring, some keratoconus patients have trouble wearing contact lenses.
 If glasses cannot correct your vision, Keratoconus eye surgery may be suggested.
 Keratoplasty and Intracorneal ring segments are two commonly available surgeries.